How to raise chickens: all you need to know to get started.

-While chicken keepers, including me, will tell you raising and caring for chickens is an entertaining hobby as well as a source of delicious, nutritious eggs, there are critical things to know before you start.
+Raising and caring for chickens is an entertaining hobby as well as a source of delicious, nutritious eggs.
+And there are critical things to know before you start.

 On this page, you'll find links to articles which offer important information as part of your planning.

-It may be tempting to skip some of the early ones, but knowing whether the law is on your side, and whether your family is likely to benefit from them, are critical issues.
+It may be tempting to skip some of the early ones, but knowing whether the law is on your side, and whether your family is likely to benefit from keeping chickens, are critical issues.